tryton/tryton/doc/design.rst

 The sales reporting that is done *By Region* shows sales based on where the customer is located.
-This is done by combining together in a tree structure the sales `By Regions <country:country.region>` which can be opened to the sales `By Country <model-sale.reporting.country>` below which are the sales `By Subdivision <model-sale.reporting.country.subdivision>`.
+This is done by combining together in a tree structure the sales `By Regions <country:model-country.region>` which can be opened to the sales `By Country <model-sale.reporting.country>` below which are the sales `By Subdivision <model-sale.reporting.country.subdivision>`.